locaryo/SistemaDVentas/README.md

 # Sistema de Ventas
-Aplicación creada con Python y se utilizo la libreria Tkinter
+Application created with Python and used the Tkinter library